This Web Page is: King Edward's School (Last revised 1/2/09)

 CENTURY ON

-day saw three contemporaries from the intake of 1951, Roger Bickerton, Patrick
+winter’s day saw three contemporaries from the intake of 1951, Roger Bickerton,

-Walker and the writer, together with wives, take up Derek Benson’s offer in the
+Patrick Walker and the writer, together with wives, take up Derek Benson’s

-which we recommend to any other Old Edwardians who have not had a chance to
+fascinating day which we recommend to any other Old Edwardians who have not had

 changes!
 Passing through the Main Door,